Traditional politics to invite people’s wrath: Imran

 After the party meeting, Shah Mehmood Qureshi shared details of the proceedings and said the parliamentary party had formally named Imran Khan as its candidate for the coveted post of premier.

-He said Imran was conscious of the grave economic challenges and was taking briefings thereon these days.
+He said Imran was conscious of grave economic challenges and was taking briefings thereon these days.

 He said Imran had apprised the forum of the measures to be taken to overcome the economic crisis and safeguard public money and what austerity measures were to be taken and that people voted for the PTI’s ideology and manifesto, as they expected implementation of what they had been saying.